Simpson sizzles with a 63 to take charge in Vegas

-(Reuters) - Former U.S. Open champion Webb Simpson wielded a red-hot putter as he piled up nine birdies to charge into an early four-shot lead in Friday’s second round of the Shriners Hospitals for Children Open in Las Vegas.
+(Reuters) - Former U.S. Open champion Webb Simpson wielded a red-hot putter as he piled up nine birdies to charge into a four-shot lead in Friday’s second round of the Shriners Hospitals for Children Open in Las Vegas.

 American Simpson, who teed off at the par-four 10th hole, had only one bogey on his way to an eight-under-par 63 at the TPC Summerlin in the second event of the PGA Tour’s 2013-14 season.